 Buteyko Nose Breathing

-Buteyko breathing was invented by a Russian scientist in the 1950s to curb asthma attacks and treat other respiratory problems.
-Unfortunately, the medical field resisted a breathing technique that could ease symptoms without the help of medication.
+Buteyko breathing was invented by Ukranian scientist Konstantin Pavlovich Buteyko in the 1950s to curb asthma attacks and treat other respiratory problems.
+At that time, the medical community resisted a breathing technique that could ease physical symptoms without the help of medication and other traditional interventions.
 Since then, people around the world have embraced Buteyko breathing specifically because it is natural and very effective.

 - In a quiet, comfortable place, sit up straight and focus on breathing.